colecrouter/stardew-save-editor/README.md

 ## Android/iOS/NSW Support

 Both Android & iOS are supported.
-However, only SDV 1.6 is currently supported, so both mobile versions are currently unsupported (until they are updated to 1.6).

 SDV on Nintendo Switch is unsupported.